Struggling to find time for a side hustle? Time to simplify your life!

 Mark important dates in your calendar.
 You can use the calendar on your smart phone or the old fashioned, low tech variety that hangs on a wall.

 There’s no way you can remember everything so record it somewhere, preferably somewhere that will either send you a reminder or is visible on a daily basis.

-Birthdays, anniversaries, special events are the usual calendar entries we think about but you also need to set reminders for getting your tax organised and irregular bills.
+Birthdays, anniversaries, special events are the usual calendar entries we think about but you also need to set reminders for getting your tax organized and irregular bills.

-Using a calendar and creating reminders will add another layer to your level of organisation and can be the difference between meeting a deadline, missing a payment or not.
+Using a calendar and creating reminders will add another layer to your level of organization and can be the difference between meeting a deadline, missing a payment or not.